klauserber/songstogo/README.md

     ionic cordova run ios

+Workaround 1 - for a working Google login: because of a problem with cordova-plugin-googleplus:7.0.1 and iOS 12.2 you need to use Version 5.3.2, see issues: https://github.com/EddyVerbruggen/cordova-plugin-googleplus/issues/565 and https://github.com/EddyVerbruggen/cordova-plugin-googleplus/issues/592

+In addition to the infos in the issues, you have to edit the file plugins⁩/cordova-plugin-googleplus⁩/hooks⁩/ios⁩/prerequisites.js and change the 2 findings of context.requireCordovaModule(...) to require(...)

+Workaround 2 - to successful deploy to a iOS simulator:
+    cd platform/ios/cordova
+    npm install ios-sim

 ## Test with a real iOS device

 * Load the XCode project in 'platforms/ios' and select your develop tean für code signing (section 'general')